spring-attic/spring-social/README.md

+# spring-social is no longer actively maintained by VMware, Inc.

 # Spring Social

 [Spring Social] is an extension of the [Spring Framework] that helps you connect your applications with Software-as-a-Service (SaaS) providers such as Facebook and Twitter.